7 Best Deadlift Variations, Their Benefits & Alternarives

 5. Keep your arms straight with your palms facing you.
 And your hands must be equally far from the ends of the barbell.
 That’s the set-up.

-6. Take a long breath, keep your abdominal muscles tight, and push through your legs, lift the bar with your full strength.
+6. Take a long breath, keep your abdominal muscles tight, push through your legs, and lift the bar with your full strength.
 And remember activating your lats first.

 7. Keep your spine in a neutral position and raise your hips and shoulders at the same time and range.